coq-community/docker-coq-action/README.md

 # Docker-Coq action

-This GitHub action relies on [coqorg/coq](https://hub.docker.com/r/coqorg/coq/) Docker images.
+This GitHub action can be used together with [coqorg/coq](https://hub.docker.com/r/coqorg/coq/) Docker images.

 For more details about these images, see the